Discrete Breathers in a Honeycomb Lattice Near a Semi-Dirac Point: Anti-continuum regime and discrete breathers

 \subsection{Dynamical stability of discrete breathers}

 The spectral stability of discrete breathers is determined by the linearized system about $X^{\lambda}(t).$ This entails solving a system of $4M$ coupled $T_b$-periodic linear differential equations.

 From Floquet theory~\cite{hill}, we construct the $4M\times 4M$ \textit{monodromy matrix}, where the $j$th column is the solution vector evaluated at $T_b$ of the system of $4M$ first-order linear equations with initial conditions $(0,\cdots, 1,0,\cdots,0),$ where the $1$ is in the $j$th position.
 The eigenvalues, $\mu,$ of the monodromy matrix are known as Floquet multipliers.
-Since \eqref{disc} is Hamiltonian, it is well-known that the breather is linearly dynamically stable if and only if all of the Floquet multipliers lie along the unit circle in the complex plane; otherwise perturbations to the breather will grow exponentially with time.
+Since \eqref{disc} is Hamiltonian, it is well-known that the breather is linearly spectrally stable if and only if all of the Floquet multipliers lie along the unit circle in the complex plane; otherwise perturbations to the breather will grow exponentially with time.

-Figure \ref{fig4} shows the Floquet multipliers of the midgap breather seeded from the $(+)$-state in \eqref{cn} at different values of $0\leq\lambda<\lambda_*.$ The Floquet multipliers of the midgap breather seeded from the $(-)$-state in \eqref{cn} are very similar and so are not shown here.
-There are two Floquet multipliers for every $\lambda$ fixed at $+1$ (see \cite{Hof:23} for a discussion).
+Figure \ref{fig4} shows the Floquet multipliers of the midgap breather seeded from the $(+)$-state in \eqref{cn} as shown in Figure \ref{fig3} at different values of $0\leq\lambda<\lambda_*.$ We remark that the Floquet multipliers of the midgap breather seeded from the $(-)$-state in \eqref{cn} are very similar and so are not shown here.
+There are two Floquet multipliers for every $\lambda$ fixed at $+1$ (see \cite{Hof:23} or \cite{ma96} for a discussion).
 We note that the precise numerical resolution of these multipliers is difficult \cite{flasch08} and in Figure \ref{fig4} they sometimes do not appear to be located exactly at $+1$ although in fact they always are.
-Figure \ref{fig4} shows that as $\lambda$ increases, the Floquet spectrum spreads out into bands along the unit circle in the complex plane.
-At approximately $\lambda=0.42,$ a lone pair of conjugate Floquet multipliers emerges out of the bands into a small gap centered at $+1.$ These multipliers then collide at $+1$ when $\lambda\approx 0.45$ and move off the unit circle onto the real-axis, indicating a transition to dynamic instability as the phonon gap shrinks.